-The new 4,000 square foot space from Ethan Stowell Restaurants sits at the ground level of The Hayes, a new apartment building along Stone Way.
-Built by Dovetail General Contractors, the large space features a café for the morning crowd along with a restaurant and bar offering Mexican-style food and drinks along with a mezzanine featuring a children's play area and two heated and covered outdoor patios spaces.
+The new 4,000 square foot space sits at the ground level of The Hayes, a new apartment building along Stone Way.
+The large space features a café for the morning crowd along with a restaurant and bar offering Mexican-style food and drinks along with a mezzanine featuring a children's play area and two heated and covered outdoor patios spaces.

 The bar and back-bar are made of weathered and whitewashed fir paired with a dark stained pine bar top.
 Walls adjacent to the bar feature a tropical mural rendered in pastel tones.
-On the north end of the restaurant, white tiles are accented by designs in muted green handmade concrete tiles, while the south end wall tiles are hand painted by Sean Barton with a Super Bueno mural in bright orange and yellow.
-Ethan Stowell Restaurants worked with designer Eric Fisher on the branding, logo and mural designs for the space.
+On the north end of the restaurant, white tiles are accented by designs in muted green handmade concrete tiles, while the south end wall tiles are hand painted with a Super Bueno mural in bright orange and yellow.
 Heavy dining tables of dark worn pine give a nice contrast to the white metal chairs and random pops of bright yellow.
 White metal lights with decorative wicker pendants help to keep the lighting from feeling monotonous, break up the space, and create more cozy rooms.
 Two-toned wood banquettes follow the material scheme of darker horizontal surfaces and white washed horizontal slats for visual continuity.
 Warm exposed Douglas fir window walls separate the dining areas from the outdoor patio areas and match with the tone of the beams throughout the space.